 Currently, Flickr and this website are the only places my photos are displayed.
-I’ll eventually be creating three different websites for people to download desktop wallpapers, MySpace themes and iPhone wallpapers.
+I’ll eventually be creating three different websites for people to download desktop wallpapers, MySpace themes, and iPhone wallpapers.
 These will be all advertising driven and shouldn’t require a lot of work once it is up and running.
-I’ve keep this site pretty much ad free save for running some experiments with Google Adsense.
+I’ve kept this site pretty much ad-free save for running some experiments with Google Adsense.
 I’d like to keep this site ad free, and having other sites should let me continue to do that.

-I used to submit my photos to groups on Flickr, but for the most part I have stopped doing that.
-It take a lot of time and there really isn’t much payback for the effort.
+I used to submit my photos to groups on Flickr, but for the most part, I have stopped doing that.
+It takes a lot of time and there really isn’t much payback for the effort.